How to make your gym your customers’ favourite

 Plus, with hybrid working now a much larger feature of people’s working lives, routines have shifted, and those who were once your most loyal customers may simply no longer be commuting near your gym.

-So it’s clear that gym owners need to focus more than ever on creating a comfortable and cleaner environment in order to attract business, assuage their customers’ anxieties, and retain their loyalty.
+So it’s clear that gym owners need to focus more than ever on creating a comfortable and hygienic environment in order to attract business, assuage their customers’ anxieties, and retain their loyalty.

 Your staff are under ever greater strain